 To understand the way AES works, you first need to learn how it transmits information between multiple steps.
 Since a single block is 16 bytes, a 4x4 matrix holds the data in a single block, with each cell holding a single byte of information.

 The matrix shown in the image above is known as a state array.
 Similarly, the key being used initially is expanded into (n+1) keys, with n being the number of rounds to be followed in the encryption process.
 So for a 128-bit key, the number of rounds is 16, with no. of keys to be generated being 10+1, which is a total of 11 keys.

-The steps to be followed in AES are in the below image.
+Steps to be followed in AES

 The mentioned steps are to be followed for every block sequentially.
 Upon successfully encrypting the individual blocks, it joins them together to form the final ciphertext.
 The steps are as follows:

 - Add Round Key: You pass the block data stored in the state array through an XOR function with the first key generated (K0).
 It passes the resultant state array on as input to the next step.

 - Sub-Bytes: In this step, it converts each byte of the state array into hexadecimal, divided into two equal parts.
 These parts are the rows and columns, mapped with a substitution box (S-Box) to generate new values for the final state array.

 - Shift Rows: It swaps the row elements among each other.
 It skips the first row.
 It shifts the elements in the second row, one position to the left.
 It also shifts the elements from the third row two consecutive positions to the left, and it shifts the last row three positions to the left.